 As of the date of this Proxy Statement, no Awards have been made under the 2002 Incentive Plan.
 On June 21, 2002, however, the Compensation Committee determined that Key Employees would be eligible to receive Annual Performance Bonuses and Long-Term Performance Bonuses with respect to the Company's fiscal year ending on March 31, 2003 (the "2003 Performance Cycle") and established in writing the Performance Measures, target Performance Bonuses and formulas for computing the percentage of the target Performance Bonuses that would be payable to each such Key Employee for the 2003 Performance Cycle upon attainment of various levels of applicable Performance Measures for each form of Performance Bonus.
-The actual amount of any 2003 Annual Performance Bonus and Long-Term Performance Bonus are not presently determinable as such amounts are dependent on level of attainment of the applicable Performance Cycle and the ability of the Compensation Committee, in its discretion, to reduce the amount of such Bonuses.
+The actual amount of any 2003 Annual Performance Bonus and Long-Term Performance Bonus are not presently determinable as such amounts are dependent on level of attainment of the applicable Performance Measures as of the end of the 2003 Performance Cycle and the ability of the Compensation Committee, in its discretion, to reduce the amount of such Bonuses.